 What time of day is cheapest to fly?

 At the moment, flights in the afternoon are likely to offer the best value for money for your Luanda trip.
-A flight at midday will more often than not be of higher cost.
+A flight in the evening will more often than not be of higher cost.